How Hunger Pangs Can Make Nice People 'Hangry'

 In one of them, MacCormack had 118 undergraduates fast for five hours or more and 118 others eat a meal before coming to her lab.
 "Psych 101 students, bless their heart," she says.
 "They didn't know this was a study about feeling hangry."
 Unfortunately for them, MacCormack concocted an experiment to annoy them and to see how they responded.

-First, she had half the people in both groups write an essay about emotions to direct their attention to how they're feeling.
+First, she had half the people in both groups write an essay about emotions to direct their attention to how they were feeling.
 The other half wrote an essay about a neutral, unemotional day.
 "We wanted to see if [self-awareness] halts creating this hangry emotions and behaviors," MacCormack says.
 Next, she had all of them go through a long, arduous computer exercise.
 "I designed this fake task with colored circles.
 The colors are really glaring and bright and hard to look at, and it's a hard task with a hundred trials," she says.

 Just as the participant was about to finish the assignment, the program would simulate a crash.
 "The blue screen of death would show up," MacCormack says.
 The researcher would then go into the room and begin blaming the person for the computer crash.
 "Oh, what buttons did you press?
 You must have caused the crash," MacCormack says.
 "Then we let them stew for two minutes.
 Nobody blew up at me, but some people looked nervous and upset.
 A lot of eye rolls.
 People crossed their arms."